The History of the PolyVent Educational Platform

 719755_body_249662_20201013bdruck

 The novel coronavirus (SARS-CoV-2) swept around the globe, infecting millions of people in nearly every country.
-The disease onset, also known as COVID-19, has a range of negative health impacts, with serious cases suffering from severe pneumonia and even lung damage.
+The disease onset, also known as COVID-19, has a range of possible negative health impacts including pneumonia and even lung damage.

-The most severe cases require clinical intervention to keep patients alive.
-This was typically seen as the use of continuous positive airway pressure (CPAP) machines and ultimately invasive ventilation to ensure the patient could receive enough oxygen, and could breathe despite associated edema.
-Although it is only a small percentage of patients that require these extreme measures, the rapid rate of transmission of the viral load created situations whereby ICU and ventilator capacities that would normally be adequate for a given population size were overwhelmed and patients could not get access to this life-saving therapy.
+The most severe cases require clinical intervention.
+This was typically provided through continuous positive airway pressure (CPAP) machines and even invasive ventilation to ensure the patient could receive enough oxygen despite associated edema.
+Although it is only a small percentage of patients that require these extreme measures, the rapid rate of transmission of the viral load created situations whereby normally adequate ICU and ventilator capacities were overwhelmed, and patients could not get access to this life-saving therapy.

-Because modern ventilators are complex, highly-regulated and expensive devices, their manufacture cannot be quickly scaled to meet this demand in time to be effective, especially since their production is centralized and controlled by several key market players who compete using incremental technological improvements.
+Because modern ventilators are complex, highly-regulated and expensive devices, their manufacture cannot be quickly scaled to meet this high demand in time to be effective.
+Their production is centralized and controlled by several key market players who compete using incremental technological improvements.
 This fact alone created several problems regarding accessibility of available products.
 Equally problematic was the fact that the component parts of ventilator systems were in short supply since the entire medical supply chain had been stretched by the pandemic.
-Not to mention, there is also intellectual property, distributorship, repair and other legal impediments to scaling the manufacture of ventilators or their component parts.
+Additionally, intellectual property, distributorship, repair and other legal impediments obstructed scaling the manufacture of ventilators or their component parts.

-With all of this in mind, the community response consisted of students, tech companies, and others attempting to develop ‘ad-hoc’ ventilators to try and bridge known gaps.
+The community response to this crisis consisted of students, tech companies, and others attempting to develop ‘ad-hoc’ ventilators to try and bridge known gaps.
 In addition, to help solve the problem, special regulatory provisions were introduced to ease the minimal standards for “pandemic ventilators.”
 To date, none have been widely adopted for several reasons.
 First, many use ambu-bags and other equipment sourced from the same stretched medical supply chain and thus are unable to get parts.
-Second, clinical data has shown that patients with severe COVID-19 pneumonia have very fragile lungs, and improper ventilation can cause significant additional damage, actually worsening the outcome for the patient than if they had not received ventilation at all.
-As well, most of the ad-hoc ventilators proposed to date lack the fine control, measurement and feedback systems required to ensure they are not injurious to patients and have thus not been adopted by the medical community.
+Second, clinical data has shown that patients with severe COVID-19 pneumonia have very fragile lungs.
+Thus, improper ventilation can cause significant additional damage, worsening the outcome for the patient rather than aiding their recovery.
+As well, most of the ad-hoc ventilators proposed to date lack the fine control, measurement and feedback systems required to ensure they are not injurious to patients, and have thus not been adopted by the medical community.

 Screen Shot 2021-03-23 at 3.54.04 PM